Director of Music and Worship

 Eric has a rich experience in the field of choral singing through performing in numerous international festivals and competitions.
 He has won numerous awards through singing with the Cardinal Singers, the most recent being the grand prize at the International Choir Competition in Zadar, Croatia.

-Brady DeWitt is a senior at Bellarmine University who is striving to obtain his undergraduate degree in Music Performance.
-He is studying jazz guitar with Craig Wagner, a well-known musician in the Louisville community, and strives to become a better player and person every day.
+Brady DeWitt recently graduated from Bellarmine University with a Bachelor’s degree in Music Performance.
+While there, he studied jazz guitar with Craig Wagner, a well-known musician in the Louisville community, and strives to become a better player and person every day.
 Brady was primarily self-taught when he started learning the guitar at 13 years old.
 He enjoys the works of other famous guitarists such as Kirk Hammett, Alex Skolnick, Matt Heafy, Dave Mustaine, John Petrucci and many more.
 Brady is very new to the world of teaching and has found it to be fun, challenging, and rewarding.

 Kayla Hibbs is a classical guitarist who studied with Dr. Stephen Mattingly at the University of Louisville where she earned her Bachelor's in Guitar Performance in 2018 and her Master's in String Pedagogy in 2020.
 In 2019, she was accepted to take part in the first United States Guitar Orchestra (USGO) tour which performed in Carnegie Hall and various cities in France.
 Through her experiences, she plans to help others find their passion in music.
 Outside of teaching, Kayla enjoys participating in guitar festivals like the Eastern Music Festival (EMF) in North Carolina and the Aaron Shearer Summer Institute in Mt.
 Zion, Utah.
 She has also volunteered for the Guitar Foundation of America (GFA) and was a volunteer coordinator for the Louisville Guitar Festival.